Verdify

 After launch, the work becomes operating the loop.

 Verdify Lab is not a one-time demo.
 It publishes plans, deviations, known limits, lessons, and scorecards because live AI systems need review, tuning, and incident learning.
-AgentOps applies that cadence to client workflows.
+Feedback Loop Operations applies that cadence to client workflows.

 Explore Workflow Examples

-Review scorecards, exceptions, overrides, incidents, and known limits on a recurring cadence.
+Review private evals, exceptions, overrides, incidents, feedback, outcomes, and known limits on a recurring cadence.

 Change prompts, retrieval, routing, approvals, or action limits only with evidence and ownership.

-Expand authority only when the operating record supports it; otherwise tune, hold, or stop.
+Expand authority only when the learning record supports it; otherwise tune, hold, or stop.

 Operating cadence

-The retainer turns a live AI workflow into an operated system with review, tuning, incident handling, and evidence-backed expansion.
+The retainer turns a live AI workflow into an operated learning system with review, tuning, incident handling, feedback capture, and evidence-backed expansion.

-AgentOps is the operating layer around that principle: scorecards, exceptions, approvals, incidents, known limits, and control changes are reviewed over time.
+Feedback Loop Operations is the cadence around that principle: private evals, exceptions, approvals, incidents, known limits, and control changes are reviewed over time.

-Monthly review of acceptance, override, false recommendation, exception, traceability, and business-impact metrics.
+Monthly review of acceptance, override, false recommendation, exception, traceability, learning quality, and mission-impact or operating-impact metrics.

 Exception analysis